Prometheus-X-association/dataspace-connector/docs/DPCP.md

 - `verb`: The HTTP verb of the infrastructure configuration (e.g., "GET")
 - `data`: Which data is needed
-- `infrastructureService`: The infrastructure service URL
+- `service`: The infrastructure service URL
 - `resource`: The target resource URL

 #### PUT `/private/infrastructure/configurations/{id}`